A good briefing leads to a better proposal

 Pitch document vs. informal conversation: when to use which?

-Not every event requires a formal pitch document.
+Not every event requires a formal proposal.
 For a simple team outing or a company get-together, an informal conversation or a brief email outlining the key question is sufficient.
-A pitch document is appropriate for events with a budget exceeding €25,000, when you want to compare multiple agencies, in formal procurement processes, or for complex events involving multiple target audiences and program components.
+A proposal is appropriate for events with a budget exceeding €25,000, when you want to compare multiple agencies, for formal procurement processes, or for complex events involving multiple target audiences and program components.

-At Live Impact, we regularly receive well-crafted pitch documents.
+Here at Live Impact, we regularly receive well-written pitch documents.
 These lead to the best collaborations.
-Not because we’re any less creative—but because we can channel that creativity in the right direction.
+Our creativity remains undiminished; we simply channel it in the right direction.
 A clear briefing is a gift to a good agency.

 Ready to get started?